 I read accounts of them showing up indiscriminately between Cape Town and Gansbaai.
 They even cruised the marina at Cape Town’s Victoria and Alfred (V&A) Waterfront – eerily capturing the attention of diners at upscale restaurants.

-After two months in Cape Town, I moved to Hermanus, a seaside town along the “whale coast”.
+After months in Cape Town, I moved to Hermanus, a seaside town along the “whale coast”.
 The area is famous for beautiful beaches and renown whale watching.
-Gansbaai is a nearby resort and fishing town known as the world’s “Great White Shark Capital”.
+Near Hermanus, Gansbaai is a resort and fishing town known as the world’s “Great White Shark Capital”.

 Mutilated Shark Carcasses

 Shark carcasses began appearing on False Bay beaches and seabeds inside Table Mountain National Park Marine Protected Area.
-Initially, “humans were blamed, but when more and more dead sharks surfaced, it became clear that killer whales were responsible”.
+Initially, “humans were blamed, but when more and more dead sharks surfaced, it became clear that killer whales were responsible for the shark carnage”.

 For years, killer whale sightings were rare in the Western Cape.
 Normally, they remain further out to sea feeding on seals, dolphins, and whales.
 However, research shows that “killer whales can adapt when their food is scarce”.
-Local marine biologists speculate that the pair are part of a new “sub-group of killer whales specializing in shark hunting”.
+Local marine biologists speculate that the pair are part of a new “sub-group killer whale species specializing in shark hunting”.

 According to False Bay Shark Spotters, “the 2017-18 summer season recorded an all-time low number of great white sharks across Cape Town beaches”.
 In 2019, another decline in sightings occurred in False Bay and at Seal Island.
 Some blamed the “shark-eating killer whales”.